Recovery food and drink

 High-glycemic foodstuffs replace glycogen fast, meaning your energy levels are restored quickly.
 Foods such as water melon, potatoes, squashes, pineapple and kiwi are all high-glycemic foods that have excellent repairing properties.
 Kiwi and pineapple also provide compounds that fight pain and inflammation.

 Eating a variety of fats from whole food sources has a protective effect on the body as it produces the correct ratios of different forms of fat.
 For example, bone repair is improved when Omega 3 and Omega 6 fats are balanced in the diet.
 Almonds have been found to be really beneficial when an athlete is in serious training – a study with trained cyclists showed that eating almonds daily over a month improved energy use and had antioxidant capacity.

 Salmon, cod and other fish is a rich source of Omega 3 fats.
 These fats improve cellular signalling and have anti-inflammatory qualities.
 Whether you take it as fish oil or as whole fish in the diet, this food stuff is thought to fight oxidative stress and reduce waste production during intense exercise.

 Spice it up:

 Turmeric and ginger are two wonder spices which have powerful anti-inflammatory properties that accelerate recovery and reduce DOMS.
 Tumeric, in particular, contains curcumin, which has been used for everything from wound repair to treatment against cancer.
-In a recent study a group of active subjects who took 200mg of numeric daily showed lower levels of muscle injury when exercising.
+In a recent study a group of active subjects who took 200mg of turmeric daily showed lower levels of muscle injury when exercising.

 And finally: Don’t forget your H2O.
 Water regulates your body temperature and is critical for muscle and heart function.
 It is also hugely important in the recovery process and you should make sure you are hydrated before, during and after exercise.